-Our detachment today represents not just the Rochester Institute of Technology, but also the University of Rochester, Nazareth College, Saint John Fisher College, the State University of New York campus at Geneseo and Monroe Community College.
+Today, our detachment represents the University of Rochester, Nazareth College, Saint John Fisher College, the State University of New York campus at Geneseo, Monroe Community College, and the Rochester Institute of Technology.
 Since 1969, ROTC has provided scholarships of varying lengths to Cadets who have studied at virtually all of these campuses (the exception is Monroe Community College).

 Three scholarships are available through Army ROTC.

 High School ROTC Scholarship: This scholarship covers full tuition and fees, as well as room and board, and is available to high school seniors.

 Hip Pocket Scholarship: This program allows selected soldiers to complete their baccalaureate degree requirements and obtain a commission through participation in the ROTC Scholarship program.
 Division Commanders can nominate deserving soldiers for two-, three-, and four-year scholarships.